nikkatalnikov/breast_cancer_tda/README.md

 This is jupyter notebook with MAPPER application against UCI ML Breast Cancer Wisconsin Diagnostics.
 Extends an [example](https://kepler-mapper.scikit-tda.org/generated/gallery/plot_breast_cancer.html) with more exploratory steps and using PCA as a projecting lens for MAPPER.

-A showcase part of BSc thesis about the mathematical foundation of computational topology (Institute of Applied Systems Analysis, Kyiv Polytechnic Institute, 2020).
+A showcase part of B.Sc. thesis on the mathematical foundation of computational topology (Institute of Applied Systems Analysis, Kyiv Polytechnic Institute, 2020).

 # Env. setup instructions